Tools & Machines

 Not sure about which tool to use or how to use it?
 Contact us and we can advise you on your project or put you in contact with an expert.
-And if you visit us during the Open Hours, our Makerspace Instructors will be around to help you with your questions.
+If you visit us during the Open Hours, our Makerspace Instructors will be around to help you with your questions.

 NOTE: